Marion County License Hearing Guide

 What It Is

-• Lower Burden of Proof than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DPS only needs to show "preponderance of the evidence" (more likely than not) to justify the suspension, rather than "beyond a reasonable doubt" required for a criminal conviction.
+- Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DPS only needs to show a "preponderance of the evidence" (more likely than not) to prove their case, whereas a criminal conviction requires proof "beyond a reasonable doubt."

 How to Prepare

-• Consider Hiring a DUI Attorney: A DUI attorney experienced in ALR hearings can be invaluable.
+- Consider Hiring a DUI Attorney: A DUI attorney experienced in ALR hearings can be invaluable.
 They can help you gather evidence, prepare your case, and represent you at the hearing.
-An attorney understands the legal nuances and can effectively challenge the DPS's case.

 Possible Outcomes

-• Suspension Overturned: If the hearing officer finds that the DPS has not met its burden of proof, your license suspension will be overturned, and your driving privileges will be reinstated.
+- Suspension Overturned: If you successfully challenge the DPS's case, the suspension will be overturned, and your driving privileges will be reinstated.

 Hardship/Restricted License in Texas

-• Eligibility Requirements: To be eligible for an ODL, you must typically demonstrate a need to drive for work, school, or essential household duties.
-You also cannot have certain prior convictions.
+- Eligibility Requirements: To be eligible for an occupational license, you must demonstrate a need to drive for essential purposes, such as work, school, or medical appointments.
+You must also show that you have no other means of transportation.

-• What You Can Drive For: An ODL typically restricts you to driving for specific purposes, such as:
+- What You Can Drive For: An occupational license typically restricts you to driving for specific purposes, such as commuting to and from work, attending school, or going to medical appointments.

 Getting Your License Back